• Skip to primary navigation

 The fund is benchmarked against an index that reflects the performance of stocks whose activities are linked to developing products and services in energy efficiency, alternative energy, smart grid technologies, and batteries.

-Also, ESG is incorporated into the index in the form of a best-in-class approach so that companies with a poor ESG score are excluded from the index.
+Also, ESG is incorporated into the index as a best-in-class approach so that companies with a poor ESG score are excluded.
 Controversial companies, companies with severe ESG issues, or companies that violate the UN Global Compact are not included.

 Lyxor MSCI New Energy Esg Filtered is an exchange-listed investment that provides transparent, low-cost, and liquid exposure to the benchmark index.